AdmiralDamage/DyeLiteLegacy/README.md

 # DyeLiteLegacy
 This repository houses my version of the DyeLite program for Mabinogi.

 I saw the issues in DyeLite and decided to attempt a repair myself.
 I did the best I could with a resource editing program because the source code has been dead and lost since 2009, around 8 years at the time of writing this message, but beyond what is currently done, not much else can be done to save this program.
-It is for it's original intent and purpose, still 95% functional (Dead as of 13th Oct 2018).
+It is for it's original intent and purpose, still 95% functional.
 This repository will only ever have the most minor fixes done, nothing really functionality wise, probably only the readme or new korean text that I discover.

 In the meantime, I am working on a new utility to replace this and others, do not message me about it, it will be out when it is out, if I ever feel like working on it properly.